cancel

 Eventually, 5G networks will transmit data up to 20 times faster than LTE networks and will enable about 1 million devices to be connected per km2.
 For these reasons, 5G technology opens the door to a world of possibilities, from self-driving cars, telemedicine, and smart cities to the use of augmented reality in education.

-Videotron began deploying its 5G network in 2020 in the greater Montréal area and now offers coverage in the Québec City, Sherbrooke, Granby, and Saguenay areas.
+Videotron began deploying its 5G network in 2020 in the greater Montréal area and now offers coverage in the Québec City, Sherbrooke, Granby, Saguenay, and Ottawa areas, and in other cities of Québec.
 Coverage will continue to expand progressively over time.
 Consult Videotron’s mobile network coverage map.

 What does the future hold?

-Although the world is just beginning to harness the possibilities of 5G, technology enthusiasts are already speculating about the arrival of a sixth generation.
+Although the world is just beginning to harness the possibilities of 5G and 5G+, technology enthusiasts are already speculating about the arrival of a sixth generation.
 In the short term, it’s more likely that the next innovation will be voice over 5G—the ability to make calls over this high-performance data network.
 One thing is certain: We’ll be keeping you up to date with all the latest news!